Mitch McConnell: Trump's first impeachment

-Second impeachment
+Trump's second impeachment

 On January 12, 2021, it was reported that McConnell supported impeaching Trump for his role in inciting the 2021 storming of the United States Capitol, believing it would make it easier for Republicans to purge the party of Trump and rebuild the party.
-On January 13, despite having the authority to call for an emergency meeting of the Senate to hold the Senate trial, McConnell did not reconvene the chamber, claiming unanimous consent was required.
+On January 13, despite having the authority to call for an emergency meeting of the Senate to hold the Senate trial, McConnell did not do so, claiming unanimous consent was required.
 He called for delaying the Senate trial until after Biden's inauguration.
-Once the Senate trial started, McConnell voted to acquit Trump on February 13, 2021, saying it was unconstitutional to convict a president who was no longer in office.
+In the Senate trial, McConnell voted to acquit Trump on February 13, 2021, saying it was unconstitutional to convict a president who was no longer in office.

 The vote to convict was a bipartisan majority (57–43) but not enough to pass the two-thirds threshold.
 After the vote, McConnell lambasted and condemned Trump in a 20-minute speech on the Senate floor, saying he believed Trump was guilty of everything the House managers alleged.
 He said:

 Former President Trump's actions preceding the riot were a disgraceful dereliction of duty ...
 There is no question that President Trump is practically and morally responsible for provoking the events of that day ...
 If President Trump were still in office, I would have carefully considered whether the House managers proved their specific charge.

 He explained why he nonetheless voted to acquit: "Article II, Section 4 must have force.
 It tells us the President, Vice President, and civil officers may be impeached and convicted.
 Donald Trump is no longer the president.
 Clearly that mandatory sentence cannot be applied to somebody who has left office.
 The entire process revolves around removal.
 If removal becomes impossible, conviction becomes insensible."
 Yet he said that Trump "didn't get away with anything yet" since Trump would remain subject to the country's criminal and civil laws.

 When there was a proposal for an independent commission to investigate the January 6 United States Capitol attack, McConnell sought to organize Republican senators to filibuster it, and on May 28, 2021, he voted against its creation.